slimtoolkit/slim/WISHLIST.md

 # Enhancements Wishlist

-This is a list of non-core related enhancements and features.
 If you want to help feel free to submit a PR!
 You can also open an issue to track the work and to have a place to talk about it.

-## Publish Slim to various package repos
+## AppArmor profile improvements

-Package Managers:
+## Better support for command line applications (e.g., ability to specify multiple executions)

-- Homebrew
+## Discover HTTP endpoints to make the HTTP probe more intelligent.

-- Mac Ports
+## Scripting language dependency discovery in the "scanner" app.

-- Apt/Debian
+## Explore additional dependency discovery methods.

-- ???
+## "Live" image create mode - to create new images from containers where users install their applications interactively.

 ## Classic container image optimizations (aka ability to disable minification based on dynamic/static analysis)